 Healthcare fraud investigations can involve allegations under the False Claims Act, the Anti-Kickback Statute, the Stark Law, the federal healthcare statute, and a variety of other federal laws.
 Some of the most-common allegations under these statutes include:

 - Billing for medically-unnecessary services, supplies, or equipment

 - Billing for services, supplies, or equipment not provided

 - Falsifying patient records and inaccurately reporting test results

 - Tax evasion and other related federal offenses

 When facing a federal investigation, determining exactly why you are being targeted is the first step toward building an effective defense strategy.
-Once you engage our federal healthcare fraud defense team to represent you, our attorneys will quickly intervene in the investigation to determine the nature and extent of the allegations against you.
+Once you engage with our team to represent you, an experienced healthcare fraud defense attorney will quickly intervene in the investigation to determine the nature and extent of the allegations against you.

 3. The Penalties for Healthcare Fraud are Severe.